 This project charts a journey in invention.
-Fascinated by the pre-cinema device called the mutoscope (a coin-activated, hand-driven parlor amusement that worked on the "flip book" principle), I set out to make one.
+Fascinated by the pre-cinema device called the Mutoscope (a coin-activated, hand-driven parlor amusement that worked on the "flip book" principle), I set out to make one.
 Click through the images below to read a story I wrote when I discovered it was invented in my city of Syracuse, New York.

-During my research, I learned that Thomas Edison had sued the mutoscope inventors because their device was a threat to his kinetoscope, which operated similarly but used a fixed-speed motor to move the images at a constant rate.
+During my research, I learned that Thomas Edison had sued the Mutoscope inventors because their device was a threat to his kinetoscope, which operated similarly but used a fixed-speed motor to move the images at a constant rate.
 Edison lost the suit, and good for that, because he was a big bully in the inventor world and, to me, the enemy.
 But back to my project.
-I wanted to make a mutoscope, and so I did.
-Here it is early on, with just the right side animation figured out, and the device housed in a foam-core mock-up of the final display (click the arrow in the middle of the image).
+I wanted to make a Mutoscope, and so I did.
+Here it is early on, with just the right side animation figured out, and the device housed in a foam-core mock-up of the final display (click the arrow in the middle of the image to play the video).

 Yet I was worried that it might get damaged over time and with frequent use.
 I thought of attaching a dimmer switch to the wall that was wired to the Mutoscope, allowing one to adjust the speed without touching the device directly.
 This meant also attaching a variable-speed motor and gears, and building an electrical circuit.
 No problem--I was taking a class on electronics for art objects, so this would be a good project.